nover/heroku-buildpack-mono/README.md

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for Mono that will run [Service Stack](https://github.com/ServiceStack/ServiceStack/) Self hosted APIs on port 8080.
 A compatible Service Stack example API can be found here: https://github.com/nover/service-stack-selfhost-heroku

-It uses [nginx](http://www.mono-project.com/FastCGI_Nginx) as the web server and runs on Mono 3.2.3.
+It runs on Mono 3.2.3 and is exposing the Service Stack self hosting app directly to the internet.

 This fork is heavily based on the works of https://github.com/friism/heroku-buildpack-mono and all credit should go to the previous creators of this build pack.

 ## Usage

-This build pack will _only_ run Service Stack APIs that are running in the [self hosted container](https://github.com/ServiceStack/ServiceStack/wiki/Run-ServiceStack-as-a-daemon-on-Linux) listening on port 8080.
-Nginx is started on the port specified in the Heroku environment and is using the self hosted container as a reverse proxy.
+This build pack will _only_ run Service Stack APIs that are running in the [self hosted container](https://github.com/ServiceStack/ServiceStack/wiki/Run-ServiceStack-as-a-daemon-on-Linux).
+In your console host you should read the environment variable PORT to make sure that Heroku sees that your application is alive

 Additional details and guides: